daybson/ImageProcessing.NET/README.md

 Image processing examples using .NET 5

 ## Goals
- - [ X ] Goal 1: load images from disk
+ - [ X ] Load images from disk into WPF Image control
  - [ X ] Convert image to array bytes, custom Pixel array and custom Pixel matrix to create more clarified examples